 However, with the addition of Directives, pertinent Vocabulary, relevant Detail, and/or other “knowledge” (some verified, some incorrect, and some intended as detractors), Question-Users could get “a lot more mileage” out of this one triad, as in these (exaggerated) examples:

 [1] True or False?
 Both in area and population, San Francisco is the largest city in the state of Canada.
 (Answer: False) Now Correct Errors in the False Item: (Possible Answers) Either in area or population, San Francisco is not the largest city in the state of California.
-Or: Both in area and population, Los Angeles is the largest city in the state of California
+Or: Both in area and population, Los Angeles is the largest city in the state of California.

 [2] Multiple-Choice: What is the largest city in California? a.
 San Francisco by land area but California City by population. b.
 Los Angeles in both size and number of people. c.
 Their statistics change every year, so they can never be ranked. ( Answer: b.
 [But even so, the extra words or implications in the verbiage could lead to energetic discussion—and perhaps some research.] )